Abkreno/tomasulo-simulator/README.md

 Simulation of Super-Scalar Processor running Tomasulo's Algorithm with Speculation

-To try it Open Simpulator.java for the GUI to work you need to have jgoodies library installed
+To try it Open Simpulator.java
+, For the GUI to work you need to have jgoodies library installed